-I received my BS in Nutrition and Food Science from UC Berkeley in 1986.
-After exposure to acupuncture while teaching English and studying Chinese in Taiwan, I studied and received my MS in Traditional Chinese Medicine from the American College of Traditional Chinese Medicine in 1991.
+I received my BS in Nutrition and Food Science from UC Berkeley in 1986, which included a full battery of courses in the biological sciences, including chemistry courses every year.
+Instead of doing a 1-year internship without pay to become a Registered Dietician or working in a food lab figuring out diabolical ways to combine sugar, salt and fat to get people addicted to food products, I opted to travel around the world.
+After exposure to Acupuncture and Eastern Medicine while teaching English and studying Chinese in Taiwan, I returned home to study and received my MS in Traditional Chinese Medicine from the American College of Traditional Chinese Medicine in 1991.

-“Acupuncturist of the Year” by the American Association of Acupuncture & East Asian Medicine (AAAOM) in 2003,
+“Acupuncturist of the Year” by the American Association of Acupuncture & Oriental Medicine (AAAOM) in 2003,

 “Professional Excellence Award” by the National Board of Acupuncture Orthopedics in 2004, and

-“Pioneer of Acupuncture & East Asian Medicine” by the AAAOM in 2007.
+“Pioneer of Acupuncture & Oriental Medicine” by the AAAOM in 2007.

-I knew relatively early in life that I was going to be a healer, but wasn't sure about which path I would take.
+I knew relatively early in life that I was going to be a healer, but wasn't sure about which path I would take to become a Lafayette acupuncturist.
 So at the grand age of 23 years, I traveled throughout Mexico and Central America, practicing basic acupressure techniques on people and promoting vegetarianism as I practiced my Spanish.
 After a year in the university of life, I returned to UC Berkeley and completed my degree in Nutrition and Food Science.